 Again, the language in your insurance policy will control whether you get enough money to rebuild a similar structure.
 Sometimes people have to accept a smaller home or one with fewer upgrades when they rebuild, depending on their coverage.
 Another option is to finance the difference in cost with a new mortgage.

-How a Lawyer Can Help with Insurance Problems
+A Property Damage Lawyer at Our Firm Can Help with Insurance Problems